Rookie Historian Goo Hae-ryung: Nowadays, Nokseodang

 In their frenzy to search and destroy every single copy of this book, the king and councilor Min Ik-pyeong go so far as ask for the recruitment of female historians, with the intent of planting spies in each chamber of the Royal Palace.
 As a result, four female apprentices (Goo Hae-ryung among them) are selected and added to the existing eight recorders.
-They became part of the everyday collection of pieces 사책 that will be compiled into the Veritable Records of the Joseon Dynasty.
+They write the conversations between the royals and their subjects in the everyday collection of sachaek 사책 which will be compiled into the Veritable Records of the Joseon Dynasty.
 Many gender stereotypes surface, only to be derided... and overcome.
 The twelve historians become embroiled in disputes with the Court, asserting their right under law to record all conversations between the royal family and courtiers, and even go on strike against the king.

 A smallpox epidemic will be the event that reconnects the two storylines.
 On the one hand, members of the court speculate on traditional remedies, and even attempt to kill the Prince by sending him to the infested provinces.
 On the other hand, Dowon organizes the state answer, seizing and distributing food while applying the 牛痘種書, 瑛眼 (vaccination treaty, by Yeongan) that was provided by the mysterious Moh-wa.
 Hae-ryung remembers being vaccinated by her father in the past and convinces the Prince to prove the method by being the first patient to be inoculated.